 The old observatory in the town of Tarto, which is now the second largest town in Estonia, was the place where this famous astronomer Struve once worked as the director of the institute in 1818.
 He used the 9-inch Fraunhofer refractor, which at the time (1824-1854) was the largest telescope in the world and the first telescope to be clock-driven.
 He also supervised the measurement of the Russo-Scandinavian arc of meridian, stretching the line from the Black Sea to the Arctic Ocean.
+The asteroid 768 Struveana was named after his He discovered a very large number of double structure.

 The asteroid 768 Struveana was named after him.
 He discovered a very large number of double stars and in 1827 published his double-star, Catalogus Novus Stellarum Duplicium.